joely0/RetailNext-gpt5/README.md

 # RetailNext00

-A multimodal fashion recommendation system that analyzes clothing images and suggests matching outfit items using OpenAI's API and embedding-based similarity search.
+A multimodal fashion recommendation system that analyzes clothing images and suggests matching outfit items using OpenAI's latest GPT-5-mini API and embedding-based similarity search.

-Built for basic local demo.
+Built with clean architecture principles and production-ready structure.

 Original cookbook - https://cookbook.openai.com/examples/how_to_combine_gpt4o_with_rag_outfit_assistant